Here are some frequently asked questions about TMJ disorder.

 TMJ Treatment in Lake Forest

 If you have been diagnosed with TMJ disorder or think you may suffer from this disorder, get the relief you deserve by calling Lake Forest Smiles at (847) 234-4800.
-Drs.
-Campbell and Schmidt have been providing elite dental care to the communities of Lake Forest, Lake Bluff, and Lincolnshire for more than 30 years.
+Drs Schmidt and Hughes have been providing elite dental care to the communities of Lake Forest, Lake Bluff, and Lincolnshire for more than 30 years.
 We welcome you to our practice.